-Itohan Edoloyi is a Brooklyn-born lighting designer whose work is deeply rooted in community and culture.
+Itohan Edoloyi is a Brooklyn-born freelance artist/designer whose work is deeply rooted in community and culture.
 Her work aims to continue storytelling in non-traditional ways, crafting meaningful experiences through the lens of light and immersion.
-She has worked as a lighting designer and associate designer on multiple shows in Europe and North America, varying from experimental theater to events as well as tours, Off-Broadway and Broadway shows.
+She has worked as a lighting designer on multiple shows in Europe and North America, varying from experimental theater to events as well as tours, Off-Broadway and Broadway shows.

-Her work as a curator and light artist has been published by Rosco Spectrum and presented at JACK Arts and is currently at LaMaMa Galleria.
+Her work as a curator and light artist has been published by Rosco Spectrum and presented at JACK Arts, LaMaMa Galleria and Brooklyn Arts Terminal.